Skip to content

 RealClearPublished Q1 2026

 RealClear gives real estate development teams cited entitlement research before they commit serious diligence spend.
 This index scores U.S. markets across four dimensions of data-center entitlement risk: regulatory complexity, infrastructure readiness, community opposition density, and approval timeline.
 It is market-level triage, not a parcel score.
-Submit a specific parcel and you get a 24-hour cited brief whose claims trace to primary sources.
+Submit a specific parcel and you get a reviewed, cited brief whose claims trace to primary sources.

 Read the full methodology